deltachat/deltachat-pages/es/help.md

   screen unlock PIN, pattern, or password.
 Then you can click on "Start Backup".
 This saves the backup file to your device.
 Now you have to transfer it to the other device somehow.
-- On the new device, on the login screen, instead of logging into your email account, choose "Import Backup".
+- On the new device, in the "I already have a profile" menu, choose "restore from backup".
 After import, your conversations, encryption keys, and media should be copied to the new device.
   - **If you use iOS:** and you encounter difficulties, maybe [this guide](https://support.delta.chat/t/import-backup-to-ios/1628) will